 Posted on February 9, 2017 by Kochevar Endo

-You’re either paying attention to your oral health, or your not.
+You’re either paying attention to your oral health, or you’re not.
 When there’s no pain, you probably don’t give cavities or tooth issues any thought, but when a little bit of pain pops up, you start to worry.
-At Kochevar Endodontics, our most common service is a root canal treatment and, although it’s a necessary treatment for persons with root infections, it is possible to mostly prevent them.
+At Kochevar Endodontics, our most common service is a root canal treatment, and although it’s a necessary treatment for persons with root infections, it is possible to mostly prevent them.

 Background to Root Canals

 Root canals don’t just happen.
 A neglected cavity will abscess over time and turn into a more serious problem.
 An abscessed tooth may become very painful, necessitating a root canal procedure.
 A root canal removes bacteria and infected pulp with an inert material.
 In most cases, a root canal treatment lasts a lifetime and is of great benefit to the patient.
 It’s possible that an infected tooth left untreated for an extended period of time will be lost.
 If you have a severe toothache, contact a trusted endodontist.
 If you don’t have one in mind, your general dentist will have some preferred contacts.

 Brushing and flossing daily is your greatest weapon against a potentially infected tooth.
 Brush twice a day and floss at least once per day.
 What kind of toothbrush should you use?
 According to studies done by consumer reports and others, an electric toothbrush doesn’t carry a significant advantage over manual.
 What is important is that you use a well-performing tooth brush, brush for two minutes twice a day, and apply the correct amount of pressure to the teeth.
 Too much pressure can wear down enamel and weaken teeth.

 There are many different sites suggesting herbal/holistic treatment will prevent and even remove infection from infected pulp.
 We suggest you improve your diet to reduce cavities, since a root canal is really caused by an abscessed tooth.